readyelwin/FlixApp/README.md

 # FlixApp
 # Flix
+No such module 'AlamofireImage' Is the only error I got

 Flix is an app that allows users to browse movies from the [The Movie Database API](http://docs.themoviedb.apiary.io/#).